NicoBiernat/theodolite/execution/README.md

 This directory contains the Theodolite framework for executing scalability benchmarks in a Kubernetes cluster.
-As Theodolite aims for executing benchmarks in realistic execution environments,, some third-party components are [required](#requirements).
+As Theodolite aims for executing benchmarks in realistic execution environments, some third-party components are [required](#requirements).
 After everything is installed and configured, you can move on the [execution of benchmarks](#execution).